Short answer:

 6. Move at your own pace

 A rested brain can process more stimuli.
-Protect your sleep: go to bed on time, limit your exposure to blue light in the evening, and maintain a regular routine.
+Protect your sleep with a regular sleep schedule and avoid blue light in the evening.

 9. Schedule time for yourself

 Not every minute needs to be filled.
-Consciously schedule time when you don't have to do anything.
-This space helps your system process information and de-stress.
+Consciously schedule moments when you don't have to do anything, so your system can process stimuli.

 10. Use natural supplements for support